- Type of MS Medications

 Disease-modifying drugs modulate or suppress the immune system in different ways to slow down disease progression and limit disabilities.

-Following are the immunomodulatory drugs approved by FDA for multiple sclerosis:
+The following are the immunomodulatory drugs approved by FDA for multiple sclerosis:

 - Biologic drugs